 - Installation of new wayfinding and traffic signs.

-- Above ground electrical connections including light poles and decorative lighting features.
+- Above ground electrical connections for decorative lighting features.

 - Landscaping work including planting of trees and plants, and placement of mulch planter beds.

-- Installation of traffic signals on the 103rd Street Intersection.
+- Installation of traffic signals for the 103rd Street Intersection.